Planning to Transfer?

 - Check to be certain you supplied UMD with all the necessary paperwork.
 Most colleges make no decisions until all required documents are in your file

 - Fall application deadline: August 1st.
-Scholarships are awarded on a rolling basis beginning the previous January.
+Scholarships are awarded on a rolling basis beginning in March 2014.

 - Transfer course evaluations will be available after admission to UMD, typically within about a month.